Dilli-Raj-Timalsina/gitCommands/README.md

 # gitCommands
 readme file added.
-Lets learn markdown lunguage to edit readme file
+Lets learn markdown lunguage to edit readme file. there is a new concept called CI?cD pipeline .